SanDiegoDude/FramePack/README.md

 ## Key Features

 *   **Modular Architecture:** Codebase refactored into distinct UI, Core Generation, Model Management, and Utility layers for easier maintenance and development.
-*   **Multi-LoRA Support:** Load and apply multiple LoRA adapters simultaneously with adjustable weights via the command line.
+*   **Multi-LoRA Support:** Load and apply multiple LoRA adapters simultaneously with adjustable weights via the command line **and** dynamically via the prompt.
+*   **Dynamic LoRA Loading:** Specify LoRAs directly in the prompt text using `[path:weight]` syntax for on-the-fly experimentation.
+These LoRAs are loaded for the current generation and unloaded automatically if not requested again.
 *   **LoRA Diagnostics:** Inspect LoRA compatibility and structure without running a full generation using the `--lora-diagnose` flag.
 *   **Enhanced UI:** Includes first/last frame previews, drag-and-drop support for frames, a dedicated "Extend Video" button, and improved layout.
 *   **Improved Memory Management:** Refactored model manager aims for more robust handling of model loading/unloading, especially in low-VRAM scenarios.